 Popular options of giving investment real estate after death are family trusts that name children as the beneficiaries.
 Other trust types exist to benefit friends or other business partners.
 The estate owned by the trust must not be worth more than $11.4 mil per individual recipient to avoid exorbitant taxes to its beneficiaries.

 Another option would be to hold properties in an LLC (Limited Liability Corporation) set up in California.
 The cost basis of the property is reassessed at the time of the death to the current market value creating tremendous savings in capital gains taxes for the recipient.

 Options To Avoid

 Drafting a will is something you always hear about, but even if you compose it perfectly, it will not avoid your heirs having to go through probate.
 If you pass with only a will describing your intentions, it does lend a hand to the Judge, but the decision may ultimately fall into the hands of the heirs to decide how to divide the gift of investment real estate, which may or may not be how you intended.

 Using a gift deed sounds pleasant, but the recipient must report the gift on their tax return.
 This usually ends up costing the recipient extra money they weren’t counting on.

-Transferring the gift investment property in Los Angeles as joint tenants with rights of survivorship might not be all that and a bag of chips.
+Transferring the gift investment property in Riverside as joint tenants with rights of survivorship might not be all that and a bag of chips.
 It will save them time and money avoiding the probate process; however, there are adverse tax consequences.
 Your cost basis transfers to the recipient which would cause capital gains tax owed on the property, especially if you have already depreciated the value on your own taxes.